A Robot Web for Distributed Many-Device Localisation: Introduction

 \section{Introduction}

-As we head towards a future where embodied artificial intelligence is ubiquitous, we expect that multiple robots, vehicles and other smart devices which share the same environment will need to communicate and coordinate their actions, whether their goal is explicit cooperation or just safe independent action.
+As we head towards a future where embodied artificial intelligence is ubiquitous, we expect that multiple robots, vehicles and other devices which share the same environment will need to communicate and coordinate their actions, whether their goal is explicit cooperation or just safe independent action.
 One clear possibility is that all devices could use a unified cloud-based `maps' system, presumably owned by one company or government, which tracks and coordinates all devices.
-An alternative, which we investigate here, is a distributed system based on per-device local computation and storage, and peer to peer communication between heterogenous devices from different makers using standardised open protocols.
+An alternative, which we investigate here, is a distributed system-based on per-device local computation and storage, and peer-to-peer communication between heterogeneous devices from different makers using standardised open protocols.
 Inspired by the original design of the World Wide Web, we call this concept the {\bf Robot Web}.

 A key outstanding problem in multi-robot systems has been true distributed localisation: how can a set of moving devices which move and observe each other within a space estimate their locations, using noisy actuators, sensors and realistic peer-to-peer communication?
-So much work in multi-robot systems has avoided this problem by running in labs with motion capture-style tracking.

-In this paper we present a breakthrough Robot Web solution to general, fully distributed and asynchronous many-robot localisation.
+In this paper, we present Robot Web, a solution to general, fully distributed and asynchronous many-robot localisation.
 Our solution is based on the fundamental probabilistic factor graph representation of perception and state estimation.
 We show that Gaussian Belief Propagation (GBP) \cite{Ortiz:etal:ARXIV2021} is the key inference algorithm with the appropriate properties of distributed processing/storage and message passing which permits a convergent, exact solution to the full, dynamically changing estimation problem via ad-hoc communication between robot peers.